About the EWC

 Gay Claiborne is a faculty advisor for the EWC.
 She enjoys helping students improve their writing.
 She believes that students who write well early on in their college career are much more likely to complete their degree program and to succeed beyond college.
 An instructor of UMUC undergraduate language, literature, and grammar courses—working with writers of various ability levels—she often recommends that students submit their assignments to the EWC for advice on how to refine their writing.

 A native Southwesterner, she attended New Mexico State University in Las Cruces to earn a BS in secondary education and an MA in linguistics and literature.
 After living and teaching in colleges and universities in the Caribbean and Asia for several years, she completed a PhD program, studying composition and rhetoric at University of South Florida in Tampa.
 The title of her dissertation is "Japanese and American Rhetoric: A Contrastive Study."
 Dr. Claiborne returned to the U.S. in 2001 from Hawaii to reside in South Carolina, where she's happily settled and plans to remain.

-Natalie has a BA in English and Journalism from SUNY Stony Brook and an MS in Secondary Education from Hofstra University.
-She has worked in the publishing industry for more than 10 years and is currently a freelance project manager working on educational textbooks and e-books.
-She has also worked at magazines such as Nickelodeon Magazine Group, Yachting, Men's Fitness, Popular Photography & Imaging, and Woman's Day Specials.
-She lives in Brooklyn, New York, with her husband, dog (Hamlet) and kitten (Ophelia).
+Natalie has a bachelor's degree in English and journalism from SUNY Stony Brook and a master's degree in secondary education from Hofstra University.
+She has worked in the publishing industry for more than 10 years and is currently a copywriter at Medicus Life Brands in New York City.
+She has also worked at magazines such as Nickelodeon, Yachting, Men's Fitness, Popular Photography & Imaging, and Woman's Day.
+She lives in Queens, New York, with her son, John.